Step-by-step: Becoming an Approved Driving Instructor

 In this section, you will have to watch 14 video clips.
 Each one of these will have a developing hazard.
 You will be marked from 0 to 5 depending how early you spot this hazard.
 Keep watch though because one clip will have two hazards, making it worth 10 points.
 You must get 57 out of 75 to pass this section.

 Nayland Instructor Training provides you with a study pack to help you with this stage of the driving instructor training.

-- A 10 minute independent drive.
-This is where you will need to follows traffic signs or a set of directions.
-Maybe even both.
+- A 20-minute independent drive.
+This is where you will need to follow a Sat Nav, traffic signs or a set of directions.
+Maybe even a combination of these.